 [Your name]

-• Internalise the feedback and appreciate the negative experience your customer has had.
-Even if they aren’t being civil about it, take the high road in a professional manner.
+- Accept the feedback and the negative experience your customer has had.
+Take the high road, even if they aren’t being very nice.

-• Apologise where appropriate without taking responsibility for every little thing that went wrong in their day.
+- Apologise where appropriate, but don’t take responsibility for everything that went wrong in their day.
 You don’t want other customers to see your business taking unnecessary blame.

-• Advise the reviewer of any steps you will take to address their criticism.
+- Advise the reviewer of steps you will take to address their issues.

 Hi [customer’s name],